QuickLogic-Corp/qorc-sdk/qorc_apps_au/qorc_helloworldfpga_mx/README.rst

 2. Open the current directory in VS Code using :code:`File > Open Folder` menu

-   To be able to run the 'flash task, remember to install the extension: :code:`augustocdias.tasks-shell-input`
+   To be able to run the 'flash' task, remember to install the extension: :code:`augustocdias.tasks-shell-input`

    On opening the folder, VS Code should prompt to install "recommended extensions" and this can install them automatically.